 What were Mary’s clothes like?

-Her clothes (see Clothes in the ancient world) were made from homespun wool or linen, which she had woven herself.
+Her clothes were made from homespun wool or linen, which she had woven herself.
 The dress fell in a practical loosefitting design, in one of the soft colors produced by natural dyes – cream, a deep faded pink, a soft blue-grey, or light brown.

 The fabric and weave depended on the season – heavy wool for winter, light wool (or linen, but only if you were rich) for summer.
 The long skirt got tucked up into the waistband when she worked.

 There would be folds in the fabric, from where the garment had lain in one of the storage niches in the wall of her house.